-Nevada city threatens company set to host Trump rally
+Nevada city threatens company for hosting Trump rally

 A Nevada city has threatened to revoke the business license of a company set to host President Trump on Sunday evening.

-The City of Henderson has told Xtreme Manufacturing that the planned rally violates the state’s COVID-related ban on large events, according to KLAS-TV in Las Vegas.
+The City of Henderson has told Xtreme Manufacturing that the planned rally violates the state’s COVID-19 related ban on large events, according to KLAS-TV in Las Vegas.

 “Specifically, gatherings of more than 50 people in a private or public setting is prohibited,” the city wrote in its warning to the company, the CBS affiliate reported.